 Social Networking Platforms:

-Social media platforms like Facebook, Instagram, Snapchat make use of geofencing technology.
-Facebook, a social media giant uses geofence technology in the form of friends near-by feature.
+Social media platforms like Facebook, Instagram, and Snapchat make use of geofencing technology.
+Facebook, a social media giant uses geofence technology in the form of friends’ nearby features.
 The Mobile application tries to trace the people in your list within a set radius.
-Moreover, while you attend an event or concert the moment you enter the venue, your mobile phone receives an alert to check-in or take a snap.
-Therefore, it tries to reach more audience and increase engagement.
+Moreover, while you attend an event or concert the moment you enter the venue, your mobile phone receives an alert to check in or take a snap.
+Therefore, it tries to reach more audiences and increase engagement.

 Mobile Application and Marketing using Geofencing Technology.

-There are different businesses which enable geofencing technology in the mobile application for marketing.
-For instance, McDonald’s, Starbucks, and Burger King etc all these food outlets are using geofence technology.
-Hence, the moment you pass the virtual boundary marked by the outlet a notification pops your screen.
+There are different businesses which enable geofencing technology in the mobile marketing application.
+For instance, McDonald’s, Starbucks, Burger King etc food outlets are using geofence technology.
+Hence, the moment you pass the virtual boundary marked by the outlet a notification pops on your screen.
 The alert informs the customer about the current discounts to attract them and earn more profits Moreover, it helps to cut the competition with other brands in the market.

 Work Place Monitoring:

-Recently we have seen that geofencing technology is being used by the offices to monitor their employees.
-It sends alerts to the manager of the timings the employee enters and left the premises.
-The technology is seen to be useful in maintaining discipline among the staff of the office.
+Recently we have seen that geofencing technology is being used by offices to monitor their employees.
+It sends alerts to the manager of the times the employee enters and left the premises.
+Technology is seen to be useful in maintaining discipline among the staff of the office.

-In the times when theft and crime rate is high in the country.
-One of the major concerns of the parents is the security of their children when they are out for work.
-Similarly, parents are worried about their little children playing outside the house or in schools.
+In times when the theft and crime rate is high in the country.
+One of the major concerns of parents is the security of their children when they are out for work.
+Similarly, parents are worried about their little children playing outside the house or in school.
 Therefore, geofencing in the mobile application helps in keeping a close watch on the movement of their children.

 How is Geofencing Technology in Mobile Application Helping Fight COVID-19?

 In conclusion, it can be pointed out that there are uncountable benefits of using this technology in the app.
-It helps in promoting security, increase productivity and is accurate.
-Core Techies, a mobile development company in India, has been guiding many clients with benefits of the applications using geofencing technology.
+It helps in promoting security, increases productivity and is accurate.
+Core Techies, a mobile development company in India, has been guiding many clients with the benefits of applications using geofencing technology.